grafana/agent/docs/sources/flow/getting-started/configure-agent-clustering.md

 weight: 400
 ---

-# Configure Grafana Agent clustering
+# Configure Grafana Agent clustering in an existing installation

 You can configure Grafana Agent to run with [clustering][] so that individual agents can work together for workload distribution and high